 Special Use Airspace (SUA): Prohibited, Restricted and Warning Areas are presented in blue and listed numerically for U.S. and other countries.
-Restricted, Danger and Advisory Areas outside the U.S. are tabulated separately in blue.
 A tabulation of Alert Areas (listed numerically) and Military Operations Areas (MOA) (listed alphabetically) appear on the chart in magenta.
 All are supplemented with altitude, time of use and the controlling agency/contact facility, and its frequency when available.
 Users need to be aware that a NOTAM addressing activation will NOT be issued to announce permanently listed times of use.
 The controlling agency will be shown when the contact facility and frequency data is unavailable.